udexon/Phoshell/README.md

-Deployable in anything from Python Turtle Graphics, Laravel front-end and back-end to Jitsi Meet Augmented Reality Conferencing, Phoshell is the ultimate programmer's _swiss army knife_.
+2. Deployable in anything from Python Turtle Graphics, Laravel front-end and back-end to Jitsi Meet Augmented Reality Conferencing, Phoshell is the ultimate programmer's _swiss army knife_.

 Inspired by the Forth programming language, Phoshell &mdash; a _stack machine shell_ &mdash; extracts the essential features of Forth, simplifies them, and can be implemented in around 50 lines of JavaScript code or equivalent in _any known programming language_.

-One of the biggest obstacles in working on a large scale open source repository such as Jitsi Meet is the lack of documentations for a new comer to familiarize with the respective modules and begin modifying the code.

-Consider the following plan:

-- Phoom link.
-We wish to create an Augmented Reality Conferencing App, based on Jitsi Meet Video Conferencing App.
-  - We have successfully copied TFJS Mask function into JitsiMeetBlurEffect.js
-  - We have used ChatMessage.js as entry point to Phoshell.

-:: describe A to Z of plan

-:: mark notes with :: continuously refine notes between finished paragraphs.
-:: number notes, easier to organize. remove numbers when finished.

-2. What are the hierarchy and relationships of the above and how does Phoshell relates them?

 ## 3. Blindspots of Programmers